MSDEVMTL/GlobalAzureBootcamp-2019/Lab4/README.md

 ## Goal

 In the previous lab, you deployed the container manually but it would be awesome if we could automate the process so each time you'd checkin a code update, Azure DevOps would compile the code, deploy it to a container and push it to Azure Container Registry (ACR) automatically.
-Like in the previous lab, the Web App will be updated using a Webhook to our container in ACR.
+Like in the previous lab, the Web App will be updated using a Webhook.

 Magical!
-To do so, we'll create a new pipeline.
+To do so, let's start by creating a new pipeline.

+**>>>>TODO: CHECK IF YOU NEED TO DISABLE OR DELETE THE PREVIOUS PIPELINE** **>>>>TODO: CHECK IF YOU NEED TO CREATE A NEW WEB APP FOR CONTAINERS**

 ## Let's code!